manila/manila.github.io/README.md

 ```
 In order to keep things in focus we add an "onclick" event listener to the document in order to call the focus method on the input.
+Next we need to type a list of commands one right after another, this is the typeCommands function.

 ```Javascript
 document.onclick = function (e) {
         input.focus();